latest planet(s) updated or added: 23 September 2024

 – and with that, we unwittingly lay the foundations for ending all wars.

-There were a lot of people on our planet who were good, who cared about the future, about the environment, about what makes people hate or exploit.
+There were a lot of people on our planet who were good, who cared about the future, about the environment, about justice.

 It was a puzzle that pained me because I dearly liked many of the good people.
 I liked their minds, their reasoning, but something was amiss.

-In the middle of a harsh winter, sitting shivering and a little peckish in my small room, I read an article by someone I respect much.
+In the middle of a harsh winter, sitting shivering and a little peckish in my small room, I read an article by someone I respect.
 And suddenly it hit me.
-This person wrote about their last dinner with their family and the pleasant walk they had afterwards as a prelude to launching an attack on everything that is wrong on our planet.
+This person wrote about their dinner with their family and the pleasant walk they had afterwards as a prelude to launching an attack on everything that is wrong on our planet.

 And I thought: it’s condescension.
 That’s what keeps us from listening to each other.
 There is this person who might feel some of the pain that is felt all around the planet but who essentially lives a cosy life, and from that cosy place, they think they should teach the world what is and what isn’t, what should be done and what shouldn’t.

-These thoughts, and I was not the only one who had them, eventually led us, the people of our planet, to examine ourselves and to seek to explore rather than to teach, to unearth rather than to patronise.
-And with this we granted ourselves the respect, the courage, even some healing so that we together could bridge the divides and eventually come together.
+These thoughts, and I was not the only one who had them, eventually led us, the people of our planet, to examine ourselves and to seek to explore rather than to teach, to unearth rather than to patronise, to be honest rather than condescending.
+And with this we granted ourselves the respect, the courage, even some healing so that we could bridge the divides and eventually come together.

 It was not an easy road but honest self-reflection is a powerful tool on the way to end all wars.